 DMA: Designated Market Area, also known as a media market, is really just industry-speak for an area that gets the same radio stations.

 MSA: Metropolitan Statistical Area, is a city and its surrounding suburbs.

-States and Counties: this, and either of the above two options are fine choices for awareness campaigns.
+Counties: this, and either of the above four options are fine choices for awareness campaigns.

 States: is an option best reserved for wide-ranging reach campaigns.